rust-lang/rfcs/text/0000-types-team.md

 ### Wait, it has TWO parent teams??
 Can you do that???

 Why the heck not!
-The team really has two aspects to its character, and so I think it belongs in both.
+The team really has two aspects to its character, and so it likely belongs in both.
+This is further supported that the decisions the types team will make come at the intersection between the design of the language and implementation of that design.

 ### OK, so it should be a team, but why the "types" team?